Generalised Weber Functions: Full powers of wN

 We begin with the following purely arithmetical lemma. \begin{lemma} Let $N$ be an integer.
 For a prime $p$, denote by $v_p$ the $p$-adic valuation.
 Let $D = c^2 \Delta$ be a discriminant with fundamental part $\Delta$.
 Then $D$ admits a square root $B$ modulo $4 N$ if and only if for each prime $p$ dividing $N$, one of the following holds. \begin{enumerate} \item $\legendre{\Delta}{p}=+1$; \item $\legendre{\Delta}{p}=-1$ and $v_p(N)\leq 2 v_p(c)$; \item $\legendre{\Delta}{p}=0$ and $v_p(N) \leq 2 v_p(c)+1$. \end{enumerate} \end{lemma}

-\begin{proof} The Chinese remainder theorem allows to argument modulo the different prime powers dividing $N$.
+\begin{proof} The Chinese remainder theorem allows to argue modulo the different prime powers dividing $N$.
 The argumentation is slightly different for $p$ odd and even, and we give some hints only for $p=2$.